React Quickstart

 Add a state variable

-Section titled “Add a state variable”For this section, we’re going to create a new file called Counter.jsx
+Section titled “Add a state variable”For this section, create a new file called Counter.jsx

 .
 Add the following code to it.